mmotti/Windows-11-Initialisation-Tweaks/README.md

 *   **Backups:** The script automatically backs up registry keys it intends to modify to a `backups` subfolder unless `-EnableBackups $false` is used or when run in Windows Sandbox.
 *   **Explorer Restart:** The script temporarily stops `explorer.exe` to ensure certain settings (like taskbar alignment and icon sizes) apply correctly.
 It will restart Explorer automatically before finishing.
 *   **Compatibility:** While designed for Windows 11, some tweaks might work on Windows 10, but this is not tested or guaranteed.

+* **Default User Customizations:** When a new user logs in for the first time, Windows runs its own setup process which can overwrite certain settings (like Taskbar Search or Windows Spotlight) previously applied to the Default User template (`NTUSER.DAT`).

+    <u>Recommendation</u>: For the most reliable results with these types of settings:
+    1. Allow new users to log in **once** to complete the initial Windows profile creation.
+    2.  **After** that first login, apply your custom settings by either:
+        *   Running this script while logged in as the new user (targets current profile).
+        *   Logging back in as an administrator and using the `-AllUsers` parameter (targets all existing profiles, including the newly initialized one).